 Smaller producers are usually very generous in letting you taste all of their products.
 We have noticed that the bigger the champagne house, the smaller that generosity becomes.
-Bigger houses sometimes charge you for tasting, but then deduct this charge when you buy a certain amount of bottles.

 Renowned houses always charge for a tasting.